-Ms. Costa Jackson has performed in concert with Dmitri Hvorostovsky in Minsk, with Andrea Bocelli in Madison Square Garden, debuted as one of the Costa-Jackson trio of opera-singing sisters in the International Festival “Palaces of St. Petersburg” concerts, and performed at Carnegie Hall and Alice Tully Hall.
-She graduated in 2016 from the Academy of Vocal Arts where she performed Mimi in La Boheme, Marguerite in Faust and the title role in Iolanta.
-Amelia in Un Ballo in Maschera, Liza in Tchaikovsky’s Pique Dame and Violetta in La Traviata and Fiora in L’amore dei Tre Re. .
-6-18-FA
+Ms. Costa Jackson has performed in concert with Dmitri Hvorostovsky in Minsk, with Andrea Bocelli in Madison Square Garden, debuted as one of the Costa-Jackson Sisters Trio in the International Festival “Palaces of St. Petersburg” concerts, and has performed at Carnegie Hall and Alice Tully Hall.

 Simply lovely to watch and hear and has a masterful level of range and control